AntonioFalcaoJr/EventualShop/README.md

 > Aggregate is a pattern in Domain-Driven Design.
 A DDD aggregate is a cluster of domain objects that can be treated as a single unit.
 An example may be an order and its line-items, these will be separate objects, but it's useful to treat the order (together with its line items) as a single aggregate.
 >
 > Fowler, Martin.
-"DDD_Aggregate," *martinfowler.com*, last edited on 08 Jun 2015.
+"DDD_Aggregate", *martinfowler.com*, last edited on 08 Jun 2015.
 > https://martinfowler.com/bliki/DomainDrivenDesign.html

 ### Bounded Context

 > Bounded Context is a central pattern in Domain-Driven Design.
 It is the focus of DDD's strategic design section which is all about dealing with large models and teams.
 DDD deals with large models by dividing them into different Bounded Contexts and being explicit about their interrelationships.
 >
 > Fowler, Martin.
-"BoundedContext," *martinfowler.com*, last edited on 15 Jan 2014.
+"BoundedContext", *martinfowler.com*, last edited on 15 Jan 2014.
 > https://martinfowler.com/bliki/BoundedContext.html

 ![](./.assets/img/BoundedContext.jpg)